-The World Heritage Convention's comparative advantage lies in its management of diverse cultural and natural properties around the world and the breadth of States Parties' obligations to protect these properties.
-The World Heritage Centre will focus its efforts on optimizing this comparative advantage by actively promoting, in cooperation with States Parties, the use of World Heritage properties in the activities of other Conventions, international bodies and programmes working on climate change.
+The World Heritage Convention's comparative advantage lies in its management of outstanding cultural and natural heritage properties around the world, and the breadth of States Parties' obligations to protect these properties.
+Actions taken at these iconic properties attract considerable attention and can influence the adoption of good management practices elsewhere.
+Therefore, the World Heritage Centre will focus its efforts on optimizing this comparative advantage by actively promoting, in cooperation with States Parties, the use of World Heritage properties in the activities of other Conventions, international bodies and programmes working on climate change.
+Priority in all climate change related actions under the Convention will be given to properties in Africa and Small Island Developing States (SIDS).

-World Heritage properties serve as laboratories where monitoring, mitigation and adaptation processes can be applied, tested and improved.
+Recognising the overarching objective of safeguarding the outstanding universal values of World Heritage properties World Heritage properties can serve as laboratories where monitoring, mitigation and adaptation processes can be applied, tested and improved.
 They can partner with relevant organizations in field activities on mitigation and adaptation strategies, methodologies, tools and/or pilot projects.
 The World Heritage Centre and the Advisory Bodies will lead and coordinate in the collection and wide dissemination of lessons learned and best practice developed through such partnerships.

-The World Heritage Centre and the Advisory Bodies will cooperate with States Parties and other relevant organizations during the reactive monitoring and periodic reporting processes, and in research activities, so that the impacts of, adaptation to, and mitigation of climate change at World Heritage properties are properly assessed, reported and managed.
-The use of the UNFCCC Compendium on methods and tools to evaluate impacts of, vulnerability and adaptation to, climate change (see Key References) will be promoted.
+The World Heritage Centre and the Advisory Bodies will cooperate with States Parties and other relevant organizations during the reactive monitoring and periodic reporting processes, and in research activities, so that the impacts of, adaptation to, and mitigation of climate change are properly assessed, reported and managed.
+The use of the UNFCCC Compendium on methods and tools to evaluate impacts of, vulnerability and adaptation to, climate change will be promoted.